muhammadshoaib06/widget_hide/README.md

 ## Offset Widget:
 Offset widget lays the child out as if it was in the widget tree, but doesn’t paint anything.
 The child widget neither has any interactivity nor it takes any space.

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: